nickobeer/Egg_Growth/README.md

-The Egg Growth moodel at
+The Egg Growth model at
 https://cbr.washington.edu/sacramento/grow/index.html
-Can be run with the user interface, or with query strings.
+can be run with the user interface, or with query strings.
-Some methods for getting started with this technique are available in this repository.
+Some methods for getting started with query strings are available in this repository.